 So here it is in the fourth paragraph: The Truth.
 I’ve become one of those blocked up writers, procrastinating, avoiding, the guy who has every other thing to do rather than meet the needs of his readers.
 I’m letting car crashes, broken teeth–not mine, possibly rat poisoned dogs and work get in the way.
 The whole poetry thing is proof that I really can’t string a sentence together, only fragments.
 It’s never not been about not having ideas, there are plenty.
 It’s more to do with getting along with this scattered brain and making the time and finding the peace and quiet to sit down and think.
 All of this reminds me of the very old Saturday Night Live skit about Don Corleone from the Godfather movies going to therapy.
 The shrink kept telling him.
 “Vito, you’re blocking out.”
 Well, I have to tell you right now, at this moment, this typing feels great.

 Don’t worry, my photo archive reveals plenty of ideas for blog posts.
 Dear God, I will return.
 I’m reminded of the principles of which this blog was founded, the search for unexpected creativity in the ordinary—fences, mailboxes, sidewalks.
 It’s a matter of hoofing it out to get the story and the glory.
 The obvious is to go back to the basics and reevolve from there.
 I really meant to write reevolve and not revolve.
-I learned something this week, something I’m sure I already knew but had forgotten.
+I learned something this week in a fourth grade classroom, something I’m sure I already knew but had forgotten.
 The world is tilted.
 No wonder everything is wonky.